Haruto2017/Efficient-Vulkan-Renderer/README.md

 # Efficient-Vulkan-Renderer
-Learning how to write an efficiency-driven Vulkan renderer from Arseny Kapoulkine : https://youtu.be/BR2my8OE1Sc
+Using a basic skeleton from [Vulkan tutorial](https://vulkan-tutorial.com) Learning how to write an efficiency-driven Vulkan renderer from [Arseny Kapoulkine's niagara renderer video series](https://youtu.be/BR2my8OE1Sc)